kimeckert/ESP32-RMT-Rx-raw/README.md

 # ESP32-RMT-Rx-raw
-RMT application, displaying raw RMT receive data
+ESP32 RMT application, displaying raw RMT durations from multiple receive channels.

-Receive data is simply displayed on the monitor.
+Receive data from all enabled channels are simply displayed on the monitor.
+This requires that the ESP32 be connected to the host computer with a USB cable.
+No IR protocol decode is implemented.

+The RMT receive input is from an IR receiver sensor
 * The output of the IR sensor that drives the RMT receiver input is high (logic level 1) when the IR signal is idle.
 * The output of the IR sensor is driven low when the sensor detects IR pulses.
-The output of the IR sensor stays low while as long as the IR sensor continues to detect IR pulses.
+The output of the IR sensor stays low as long as the IR sensor continues to detect IR pulses.

-Data is compatible with the ESP32-RMT-server application, documented at https://github.com/kimeckert/ESP32-RMT-server.
+The received data is formatted to be compatible with the ESP32-RMT-server transmit application, documented at https://github.com/kimeckert/ESP32-RMT-server.
 * RMT transmit data=1 results in carrier modulated IR pulses on the output of the ESP32 RMT.
+The transmit application uses positive integers to denote modulated IR output durations.
 * RMT transmit data=0 results in no IR signal transmitted from the RMT.
+The transmit application uses negative integers to denote idle (no modulation) IR output durations.

 Due to the logic inversion between this application's receive data and the transmitted data in ESP32-RMT-server, this application inverts the logic sense of the received IR data.
+* Receipt of active IR pulses to this application causes a low logic level on the output of the IR sensor and on the RMT receiver input.
+* The duration of a low logic level on the input to the RMT reciever is reported by this application as a positive integer.
+When used as a control input to the ESP32-RMT-server transmit application, the positive integer creates the transmission of IR pulses from the transmit RMT.

 This application has been tested on an Adafruit ESP32 Feather board.
-The aplication flashes the on-board visible LED when it responds to received RMT data.
+The application flashes the on-board visible LED and reports mark and space durations when responding to received RMT data.

 An example of received data.
 An RMT item consists of two durations.
 <pre>  Received 34 items